hernanmd/COVID-2019/README.md

 BioCOVID19GenomicAnalysis alignSeqs.
 ```

-To add accession numbers as they appear in the NCBI GenBank repository, edit the methods matching the sequencing location:
+To add accession numbers as they appear in the NCBI GenBank repository, edit the class side methods matching the sequencing location:

   - seqsFromChina
   - seqsFromItaly